decemvre/dec/README.md

-# dec
+# dec mvc

 Installation guide

-0. This is a rudimentary MVC web application built entirely by myself for the purpose of learning how to and developing my understanding of web app development.
+This is a rudimentary MVC web application built entirely by myself for the purpose of learning how to and developing my understanding of web app development.
 I don't plan on releasing any documentation so please don't use it in any of your projects.
 Feel free to browse around to review my code.

 1. Clone this repo from https://github.com/decemvre/mvc.git